abc8747/isqx/README.md

 # isq

-A tiny dependency-free Python library to define, manipulate, and convert physical units/dimensions.
+A tiny dependency-free Python library to define, manipulate, and convert units/dimensions based on the International System of Quantities.

 Unlike mature unit-checking libraries like [`astropy.units`](https://github.com/astropy/astropy) which encapsulate your data types in a new object (a `numpy.ndarray` becomes a `Quantity`), this library **does not perform runtime dimensional homogenity checks**.